The entire book appears at this link with chapters added after appearing online:

 then again, it is a crazy world.
 Everyone walks that fine line

-from the wild beasts lurking on the outer fringes of the natural
+men from the other wild beasts lurking on the outer fringes of the unnatural

-world orchestral maneuvers.
-The beasts are always crazy, baby, at
+world’s orchestral maneuvers.
+The beasts are always crazy, baby,

 Dreamy Tyger person has been lately recalling his nightly

 visions.
 That seems unusual because the dream cycle only filters